Tombstone-1/Tic-Tac-Toe_with_C/README.md

 # Tic-Tac-Toe_with_C
-Tic-Tac-Toe games in C programming and it is two player games, not player and computer.
+Tic-Tac-Toe game in C programming and it is two player game, not player and computer.